Many parents are unaware that alcohol is a major factor in a nationwide problem.

 Alcohol consumption is better learned and understood through straightforward and shameless instruction.
 It’s better you explain it than by secretly learning about it from friends.

-Young people who had their first drink with their parents permission are more likely to regard alcohol with less enthusiasm.
+Young people who had their first drink with their parents’ permission are more likely to regard alcohol less enthusiasm.
 And not be attracted to it’s unknown and intriguing side.

-Boys who enjoy a few beers with their dads while watching their favorite teams on TV learn to responsibly manage their drinking early on.
+Boys who enjoy a few beers with their dads while watching their favorite TV teams learn to manage their drinking early on responsibly.
 Children are better able to define their limits.
-They don’t give into peer pressure when they get to college.
+They don’t give in to peer pressure when they get to college.
 Perhaps, they don’t find it necessary to show they can drink more than their fraternity or dorm buddies.
-We find this way, they do not feel a need to prove their manhood by drinking.
+We find this way, and they do not feel a need to prove their manhood by drinking.

 Allowing your teenage children to have wine or a beer with you gives them a mature and matter-of-fact outlook towards alcohol consumption.
 It also takes away any illogical association of drinking as naughty fun to get into with their peers.

 Staying on top of things